Peszon/student-challenge-particle-simulation/README.md

 The third step is to calculate the amount of collisions in each cell and then sum these to find the total number of collisions.
 Due to the stability attribute of the radix sort and the saved home_cell information it is further possible to reduce the amount of collision checks that need to be performed, which speeds up the program.

 ## Solution limitations
-Since the algorithm depends on a three, 16 bit integer value to hold the cell_id, and the cell size depends on the collision distance (to limit the amount of cells each particle can reside in).
-There is a lower limit on the collision distance meaning that:
+Since the algorithm depends on three 16 bit integer value to hold the cell_id, and the cell size depends on the collision distance (to limit the amount of cells each particle can reside in).
+There is a lower limit on the collision distance to ensure unqiue hash value for the cell_ids, meaning that:

 ```sh
 	(max_x_coordinate - min_x_coordinate) / collision_dist < 2^16-1 = 65535
 ```

-This is not any problem with regards to the given data and collision distance, but could become a problem if the trial data or trial collision distance is quite different from the test data or collision distance.
+This is not any problem with regards to the given data and collision distance, but could become a problem if the trial data or trial collision distance is quite different from the test data or test collision distance.

 ## CUDA implementation